schlunzis/.github/README.md

 ## Issue Template folder

-According to this thread, the issue tempalte must be in an extra level of .github folders to correctly work: [thread](https://github.com/orgs/community/discussions/22451).
+According to this thread, the issue template must be in an extra level of .github folders to correctly work: [thread](https://github.com/orgs/community/discussions/22451).